nr-patel/NP-SDC-T2-P1-ExtendedKalmanFilter/README.md

 These are the suggested steps:

 1. Clone the repo and cd to it on a Terminal.
-2. Clone this repo.
-3. Make a build directory: `mkdir build && cd build`
+2. Make a build directory: `mkdir build && cd build`
-4. Compile: `cmake .. && make`
+3. Compile: `cmake .. && make`
-5. Start the Simulator
+4. Start the Simulator
-6. Run it by the following command:
+5. Run it by the following command:
    * `./ExtendedKF`

 ## Running the Filter